IamFlowZ/neo4j-notes/README.md

 * Use "ON CREATE " to modify new nodes while merging.
 * Use "ON MATCH " to modify already existing nodes.
 * When using merge to create relationships, you must first match the nodes to be related, otherwise the nodes are created.

+## Parameters
+* In production, you should never use hard coded values.
+You should have the statement hard-coded and pass values in as parameters.
+* Use "$" followed by a name to parameterize values
+	* ```set a.name = $personName```
+* Use ":params" directive in the neo4j GUI to set parameters
+	* ``` :params {personName: "Scott"}```
+	* View the currently set parameters with ``` :params```
+	* remove a value by resubmitting the params object without that key/value
+	* Clear the parameters object by passing an empty object ``` :params {} ```

+## Analysis
+* Two main commands to analyze query execution
+	* "EXPLAIN" - estimates the amount of processing that might occur
+	* "PROFILE" - provides information about how the engine behaved during the query and executes the query
+* Neo4j keeps a cache of common nodes & relationships, the more specific you are with the nodes you're looking for, the more likely that it will hit the cache.
+Using "PROFILE" to monitor cache vs DB hits can be a easy way to improve query performance.
+* If a query is executed and returns a lot of data, there is no way to monitor or kill it while it's returning.
+This can have significant performance costs.
+* If a query is long-running but hasn't returned, you can monitor it with ``` :queries ```
+* You can then kill it with ``` CALL dbms.killQuery('query-id')``` or by clicking in the GUI

+## Constraints
+* Easy way to prevent duplication is through constraints
+* Mainly used to guarantee uniqueness
+* If any nodes/relationships fail to meet the constraint when the constraint is being created, the constraint will not be created.
+* Unique property for a given label
+	* ``` CREATE CONSTRAINT on (a:Person) ASSERT a.name is UNIQUE```
+* Ensure a property exists
+	* ``` CREATE CONSTRAINT on ()-[a:CREATED]-() ASSERT exists(a.date) ```
+* Remove constraints with "DROP"
+	* ``` DROP CONSTRAINT on ()-[a:CREATED]-() ASSERT exists(a.date) ```
+* Use Node Keys to define multiple unique properties for a node label.
+Internally is used as a composite index for the label
+	* ``` CREATE CONSTRAINT on (a:Person) ASSERT (a.name, a.born) IS NODE KEY ```